Lil' Kim

 In 2005, Lil' Kim served a one-year prison sentence for lying to a jury about her friends' involvement in a shooting four years earlier.
-During her incarceration, her fourth album, The Naked Truth, was released to positive reviews from critics.
+During her incarceration, her fourth album, The Naked Truth, was released that same year to positive reviews from critics.
 A reality series covering her sentence, Lil' Kim: Countdown to Lockdown, premiered on BET in 2006.
 She then released her first mixtape, Ms. G.O.A.T.
 (2008), and returned to the public eye in 2009 with an appearance on Dancing with the Stars.
 Throughout the 2010s, she continued to release music and perform sporadically, collaborating with artists such as Faith Evans, Remy Ma, and Fabolous.
 Her fifth studio album, 9, was released in 2019.

-Lil' Kim has been referred to as the "Queen of Rap", as well as her alias "Queen Bee" by several media outlets.
-She has sold more than 15 million albums and 30 million singles worldwide.
+Lil' Kim's collaboration with celebrity nail artist Bernadette Thompson for the 1999 "Money Nails" design she wore is credited with bringing intricate nail art into mainstream fashion and has been exhibited at the Museum of Modern Art.
 Her songs "No Time", "Big Momma Thang", and "Not Tonight (Ladies Night)" were each listed on Complex's list of the 50 Best Rap Songs By Women.
-In 2012, Lil' Kim was listed on VH1's 100 Greatest Women in Music list at number 45, the second highest position for a solo female hip-hop artist.
-Aside from music, Lil' Kim is also known for her risk-taking and luxurious approach to fashion that inspired many artists; she has been cited as a fashion icon.
-She has been noted for helping women embrace their "sexuality and femininity" in a way that was a stark contrast at the time from other female artists.
+In 2012, she was listed on VH1's 100 Greatest Women in Music list at number 45, the second-highest position for a solo female hip-hop artist.

-Early life, family and education
+Early life and education

-Jones was born in the Bedford–Stuyvesant neighborhood of Brooklyn, New York City, New York, the second child of Linwood Jones, a former U.S. Marine.
+Jones was born on July 11, 1974, in the Bedford–Stuyvesant neighborhood of Brooklyn, New York City, the second child of Linwood Jones, a former U.S. Marine.
 She has an older brother, Christopher.
 As a child, Jones attended Queen of All Saints Elementary School in Brooklyn.
 When she was nine years old, her parents separated, and Jones was raised by her father, with whom she had a tumultuous relationship.
-At fourteen, she left home, began living on the streets, and ended up dropping out of high school.
+At fourteen, she left home, began living on the streets, and ultimately dropped out of high school.

-As a teenager, Jones met Christopher Wallace, known professionally as the Notorious B.I.G., who was a key figure in both her personal and artistic life, particularly after Wallace gained popularity and influence through his relationship with Bad Boy Records, founded by Sean "Puffy" Combs.
-Jones attended Sarah J. Hale Vocational High School for two and a half years.
-Many of her friends also went there, and they would all often skip school together.
-Since she was not completing her schoolwork, the decision was made for her to transfer to Brooklyn College Academy to finish her remaining year and half of high school.
-This was the same school that fellow rappers Nas and Foxy Brown attended.
+As a teenager, Jones met Christopher Wallace, known professionally as the Notorious B.I.G.
+Wallace was a key figure in both her personal and artistic life, particularly after he gained popularity and influence through his relationship with Bad Boy Records.
+Jones attended Sarah J. Hale Vocational High School for two-and-a-half years.
+She and her friends often skipped school.
+As she was not completing her schoolwork, the decision was made for her to transfer to Brooklyn College Academy to finish her remaining year and a half of high school.